Updated on July 24, 2022

 One of the many things we all love about camping is the time we have free of distractions.
 We’re not running in multiple directions with kids’ activities, laundry, and household maintenance.

-There is no need to make plans or have structure around the campfire either.
-Use this time to your advantage to connect with your family and friends with conversation.
+There is no need to make plans or have structure around the campfire.
+Use this time to your advantage to connect with your family and friends through conversation.

 Before your next camping trip, pick a few activities and make sure to get any required items added to your camping checklist.
 Then be ready for the fun of camping after the sun goes down!

-With so many fun things to do after dark at the campground, it’s hard to choose just a few.
+It’s hard to choose just a few with so many fun things to do after dark at the campground.
 Let us know your favorite nighttime camping activities in the comments!

 Click below to save these ideas for camping activities at night on Pinterest!